rjmfernandes/removeRBAC/README.md

 # Remove RBAC in an existing CFK cluster

-You can't enable RBAC for a CFK RBAC enabled cluster:
+Enable RBAC for an existing CFK cluster is not supported:

 - https://docs.confluent.io/operator/current/co-plan.html#upgrades-and-updates

-It would be better phrased: *Enable or disable Confluent RBAC on an existing cluster is unsupported.*
+It would be possibly better phrased: *Enable or disable Confluent RBAC on an existing cluster is unsupported.*

 But you can assign ClusterRole to all existing users typically leveraging top groups.

-This guides presents an unsupported example of removing RBAC (and LDAP autehntication) for an existing CFK cluster.
+This guides presents though an unsupported example of removing RBAC (and LDAP autehntication) for an existing CFK cluster.

 This guide first deploy an RBAC CFK cluster as per reference:
 - https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/security/production-secure-deploy-ldap-rbac-all

+And after disables RBAC and LDAP authentication from the CFK cluster.

 ## K8s Setup